strands-project/strands_documentation/README.md

 `datasets/datasets.yaml` and download the html pages specified there, converting them to markdown.
 Images on the pages will also be downloaded to the `datasets/images` directory.

-If you run the scraper with the `--pkgxml` flag, the `package.xml` file for each package will be downloaded as well.
-You can then run the scraper again with the `--package-index` flag to generate a markdown file with information about each package that was downloaded, based on the package xml.